jenydu/cnvds/README.md

   is sensitive to copy number gain.

 The reference DS scores are based on recent publications of genome-wide dosage sensitivity mappings.
-Compared to measuring CNV purely based on their physical attributes (e.g. size, number of genes, or know association with disease), DS scores provide additional metrics that are useful in the systematic identification of pathogenic CNVs.
+Compared to solely measuring the physical attributes of the CNVs (e.g. size, number of genes, or known association with disease), DS scores provide additional metrics that are useful in the systematic identification of pathogenic CNVs.
 The `CNVds` package was developed using `R version 4.2.1 (2022-06-23 ucrt)`, `Platform: x86_64-windows-10_x64`, and running under:
 `version build 19044`.